robwilliams/cowtown/index.md

         Because, whether you want to learn guitar or bass just for the fun of it, or you want to become one of those rare players who sound fantastic <strong>AND</strong> make it look effortless (whilst everyone else is trying hard and getting nowhere), I'll get you there.</h4></p>
         <p>       </p>
         <p>     </p>
-        <p><h4>Find out the difference - today - that makes all the difference, and then use it for the rest of your life to play with the ease, grace and speed that most people only ever dream of.</p>
+        <p><h4>Find out the difference - today - that makes all the difference, and then use it for the rest of your life to play with the kind of ease, grace and speed that most people can only ever dream of.</h4></p>
             <p>     </p>
                 <p>     </p>
         <p>If You only get Ordinary tuition, you'll only get Ordinary results.
 But if You Want Unconventional Results, get an Unconventional teacher.</p>